ndierckx/combiSV/README.md

 Combine structural variation outputs from long sequencing reads into a superior call set

+**Last updates: 30/03/21 version 1.1**
+- SV calls from cuteSV can be added to combiSV

 ### Getting help

 Any issues/requests/problems/comments that are not yet addressed on this page can be posted on [Github issues](https://github.com/ndierckx/Sim-it/issues) and I will try to reply the same day.